This section is designed to assist clubs with information and resources necessary to fulfill the requirements of BC

 - It is suggested that the renewals for the listed Judges/Safety Officers/Coaches are made prior to the club renewal in order to ensure prompt processing of the club application.

-- the Judges and/or Safety Officers must sign an acknowledgement of responsibility which must be included with the club's application submission
+- the Judges and/or Safety Officers must sign an acknowledgement of responsibility which must be included with the club's documentation submission

 - The club must ensure that anyone working with or having unsupervised access to youth and/or vulnerable adults must have a current, clear CRC check on file with BC Archery, in accordance with our Criminal Record Check policy.
 Information on obtaining a CRC can be found further down this page.
 These individuals should also have Safe Sport training.

 - Clubs are required to submit proof of good standing with the Province by supplying a either a current Certificate of Good Standing or a copy of their annual report as submitted to the Societies Registry or Corporate Registry (dated within the last 12 months).
 If a club is unable to provide either of these documents, it will be necessary to submit a copy of the minutes from an AGM held within the last 12 months, along with a complete list of members in attendance at that AGM.